 Sec.
 1 All fees must be made with either the Extension office or Barb Rickstrew.
 All camping Spots will need to be reserved first come first serve starting June 1st with fair board member Barb Rickstrew (785-456-6510).
-The campground below the fairgrounds is now under the stipulations of the Fair Association.
-The charge for camping below the fairgrounds is \$30 per camper and \$100 around the ball diamond per camper.
-If the plans that are underway to improve the electrical hookups below are complete, the charge will be \$100 per camper below as well.
+The charge for camping above (around the ball diamond) and below (near the park) at the fairgrounds is \$100 per camper.
 Fees need to be made payable to the Pottawatomie County Fair Association before July 10th and mailed to Pott.
 Co.
-Extension, P.O.
-Box 127, Westmoreland, Ks 66549.
-(No campers on grounds above or below until the Sunday before Fair week.)
+Fairboard, P.O.
+Box 22, Onaga, Ks.
+66521.
+(No campers on grounds above or below until the Sunday before Fair week. reason being for moving purposes.)